SvenKratz/three-dollar-gesture-recognizer/README.md

 The Android and iPhone Code that was used in the research project is released for general use under the MIT license.

-The code ist still experimental and can contain bugs or crash.
-You are invited to contribute fixes
+The code ist still experimental and can contain bugs or crash, so use is at your own risk.
+You are invited to contribute fixes.